5 Reasons Why You Should Play Sid Meier's "Civilization"

 4. Civilization Gives You a Taste of Real-World Grim Realities

 Yet, the right balance of reality and fantasy can make a gaming experience far more memorable.
 In the case of Civilization, I would say the developers mostly got this balance right.
 Reality is never too far away.
 But neither does it depress.
 At least, not too badly.

 In the case of diplomacy challenges, these usually manifest at the most unexpected moments.
 Strangers who have ignored you for hundreds of turns might suddenly declare war.
 A neighbor who was your ally for centuries might be bribed into an alliance against you.
 To win the game, you must be ready for all such sudden disasters.

 Again, such mirroring of real-world crises might be too upsetting for some gamers.
 However, I think it is overall a great introduction to the complexities of the human race.
 If anything, it teaches you to be patient and strategic, and never to panic when confronted or frustrated.
 At the same time, who knows?
 You might just remember a terrible episode from the game the next time a friend or colleague backstabs you.
 What you learned from the game would then help you emerge from that betrayal unscathed.
 With a bit of skill, you might even emerge victorious.

 5. There Is a Huge, Active Community of Mods

 For some gamers, the worth of a game is measured by the number of mods written by fans for it.
-In the case of Sid Meier’s Civilization, there are literally hundreds of mods found on different platforms.
+In the case of this series, there are literally hundreds of mods found on different platforms.
 Many of these are elaborate and expertly scripted.

 This empowers the games with incredible re-playability.
 Which in turns means fantastic worth for money.
 Just imagine, hundreds of leaders, each with unique strengths and weaknesses and personalities.
 How many ways of playing the games are there?